KacperZurawik/LibraryConsoleApp/README.md

 ### :warning:Application is still in progress!:warning:

 The primary goal of this project is to gain hands-on experience in building real-world applications using C# and .NET.
-At the same time, the application simulates a simple library system and includes features like:
+At the same time, the application simulates a simple library system.

-   - add a book
-   - issue a book
-   - show all books
-   - searching for users
-   - show issued books

 #    Technology Stack
 - Language: C#
 - Framework: .NET 4.7.2